 Qatar introduced law No. 15 of 2017 on domestic workers, aimed at enhancing the protection of their rights.
-The new law stipulates that domestic workers are entitled to government-verified contracts, paid annual leave, an end-of-service payment, and termination of their contract in case of abuse or breach of contract, among other provisions.41 Furthermore, decision No. 39 of 2018 of the Minister of Administrative Development, Labour and Social Affairs established a three-month probation period for domestic workers.42
+The new law stipulates that domestic workers are entitled to governmentverified contracts, paid annual leave, an endof-service payment, and termination of their contract in case of abuse or breach of contract, among other provisions.41 Furthermore, decision No. 39 of 2018 of the Minister of Administrative Development, Labour and Social Affairs established a three-month probation period for domestic workers.42

-Domestic workers in Saudi Arabia are now permitted to transfer to other employers under 13 conditions, including if their wages are proven not to have been paid for three consecutive or isolated months (without good reason), if the worker has been abused, if the employer does not obtain or renew the worker's residency permit within 30 days of expiry, if the worker is assigned by their employer to perform work for persons who are not relatives of the employers, or if the worker is required to do dangerous tasks.43 recruitment fees, procedures to obtain licenses, and fines for violations.44
+Domestic workers in Saudi Arabia are now permitted to transfer to other employers under 13 conditions, including if their wages are proven not to have been paid for three consecutive or isolated months (without good reason), if the worker has been abused, if the employer does not obtain or renew the worker's residency permit within 30 days of expiry, if the worker is assigned by their employer to perform work for persons who are not relatives of the employer, or if the worker is required to do dangerous tasks.43

-The Syrian Arab Republic passed law No. 40 of 2017 regarding the recruitment of foreign domestic workers, which establishes
+The Syrian Arab Republic passed law No. 40 of 2017 regarding the recruitment of foreign domestic workers, which establishes recruitment fees, procedures to obtain licenses, and fines for violations.44